elkegrau-cbe/introduction-to-programming-in-js/README.md

 # javascript
-A new Repository for Javascript Coding
+A Repository for Introduction to Javascript Coding Tasks